Professor Stephen May

 PhD (Bristol), MEd (Massey), BAHons (Victoria), BA, DipTchg

-Stephen May is a Professor in Te Puna Wānanga (School of Māori and Indigenous Education) in the Faculty of Education and Social Work.
+Stephen May is a Professor in Te Puna Wānanga (School of Māori and Indigenous Education) in the Faculty of Education and Social Work and Director of the Faculty’s Te Tai Tokerau Campus.
 He is an international authority on language rights, language policy, bilingualism and bilingual education and critical multicultural approaches to education and, to date, has published 25 books and over 100 articles and chapters in these areas.

 In 2008, he was a Fulbright Senior Scholar, based at Arizona State University and City University New York, and in 2016 he was a Visiting Scholar at the University of the Basque Country, San Sebastian.